 There are other well-placed treasures as well.
 Among the Lamentations (1:16), there is a quote from a letter Lewis wrote to Sir Henry Willink in 1959.
 Lewis says “It is quite useless knocking at the door of heaven for earthly comfort; it is not the sort of comfort they supply there.”
 In the Book of Acts, we are reminded that, “Every story of conversion is the story of a blessed defeat” (from the foreword to Smoke on the Mountain).
 As you see, The C.S.
 Lewis Bible is a treasure chest and the jewels within come tumbling out.

-In the Preface, Douglas Gresham, the step-son of Lewis and overseer of his literary legacy, answers the question, “Why a C.S.
+In the Preface, Douglas Gresham, the step-son of Lewis and trustee of his literary legacy, answers the question, “Why a C.S.
 Lewis Bible?”
 The answer is the one that those who love Lewis have known all along—he was a Spirit-empowered man who had the ability to touch and heal though his writing, whether it was in his books or his massive correspondence.
 Gresham said that Lewis was an example of what a man with “an honest mind, working with the guidance of God…with the purest motivation” can do.
 That is, make, “obscure meanings hidden within the biblical texts suddenly become simple and glaringly obvious to those of us with lesser minds.”
 It is this very notion that makes this edition of the Bible worth owning.

 There is an aspect of The C.S.
 Lewis Bible that I am almost reluctant to mention to my fellow Evangelicals, but I do so with the hope of edification.
 Rupert Murdoch, owner of the Wall Street Journal and the Fox News Network, also owns a number of book publishing companies under the HarperCollins banner.
 As a result, Murdoch owns the publishing rights to the New International Version (NIV) through his Zondervan division, and the New Revised Standard Version (NRSV) through his HarperOne division.
 Even though the dust mites in Christian bookstores know this C.S.
 Lewis edition would sell better in the NIV, it is only available in the NRSV.

 That said, I want to commend the NRSV to you.
 It is a gentle and good translation of the Scriptures, even though a few passages have been attacked by Fundamentalists in the past.
 It was the precursor of the NIV in that it freed readers from the thundering diction of the King James Version (KJV), and allowed for the NIV’s later wide acceptance by our more conservative brethren.
 I was cheered to see the name of the late Dr. Bruce M. Metzger still in the “To the Reader” introduction, which explains the history and purpose of the translation.
 He headed the RSV/NRSV translation committee for many decades.
-Dr. Metzger was my New Testament professor at Princeton Theological Seminary, and I attest that he was the godliest man I ever met, and I have met many Christian leaders over the years.
+Dr. Metzger was my New Testament professor at Princeton Theological Seminary.
+I can attest that he was the godliest man I ever met, and I have met many Christian leaders over the years.
 Evangelicals should feel free to rest in the arms of the NRSV, especially with the added joy of the theological and literary ornaments provided by C.S.
 Lewis.